k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 <studio>

-Studio allows you to perform deployment into either the local development server or a remote server.
+Studio allows you to deploy to either the local development server or a remote server.

 Before starting the deployment process on a project, check that the target Fabric server is configured.
 To do so, go to the [User Preferences > Server Configuration](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) window and configure the required Fabric server, or use the  **'debug'** server entry, that is already configured to localhost, that is, to the Fabric server that the Studio works by default with.

 Note that in order to **force the sync** of the LU Instances after deployment, you should check the [Force Upgrade Post Deploy](/articles/14_sync_LU_instance/02_sync_modes.md#fabric-studio-server-configuration---force-upgrade-post-deploy-checkbox) checkbox in the **Server Configuration** window.

-> It is highly recommended not to deploy directly from Studio into a sensitive server such as staging and production.
-Deployment into such environments shall be done using CI/CD pipeline that first verifies the potential deployment package.
-Moreover, it may be required to combine the work of several developers.
+> It is strongly recommended to avoid deploying directly from Studio to sensitive environments, such as staging or production servers.
+Instead, deployments to these environments should be managed through a CI/CD pipeline.
+This approach ensures that the deployment package is thoroughly verified before implementation.

+> Additionally, deployments may require coordination among multiple developers to integrate their work effectively.
+Using a structured pipeline not only minimizes risks but also facilitates collaboration and ensures a smooth deployment process.

 </studio>

 ## Auto Deploy

-The Fabric Studio **Auto Deploy** capability performs an automatic deployment of the code changes, to the local Fabric server, while debugging various components, such as the Data Viewer, LU Schema, Broadway, Broadway  Population, Parser and GraphIt.
+The Fabric Studio **Auto Deploy** capability performs an automatic deployment of the code changes to the local Fabric server while debugging various components, such as the Data Viewer, LU Schema, Broadway, Broadway Population, Parser, and GraphIt.

-This reduces frictions during the debugging process and frees the user from performing a manual deployment upon each code change.
+This reduces friction during the debugging process and frees the user from performing a manual deployment upon each code change.

 Fabric performs a local deployment according to the following logic: